tenable/accurics-action/README.md

 ## Examples

+### Example 1:
-### This example configures an Accurics Scan with a custom Terraform version and variables.
+This example configures an Accurics Scan with a custom Terraform version and variables.
 It will also fail the build on any violations or errors found.

 ```yaml
     steps:
       - name: Accurics